trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 Zoos are certainly also compatible with other regimes and social systems – even if this adaptation have often been more subtle and less pronounced.
 During the Cold War, the East Berlin Magistrate and the SED regime instrumentalized the Berlin Tierpark for cultural diplomacy in the dispute over the international recognition of the GDR.
 The park served as an internationally recognized example of socialist policy in education and scientific research.
 Zoos resumed the role they had played in the 19th century when many of them were first founded: they represented a defining feature of a capital city – or in this case half a city.
 The West Berlin zoo director could count on West German federal policy to be invested in the zoo’s attraction for the enclosed western half of the city.[^48] Nowadays, zoos position themselves as centers of species conservation in liberal societies that are increasingly concerned with biodiversity.
 In none of these cases, however, has the political exploitation of the zoo as an institution been attempted or achieved to the degree reached by the National Socialists.

-[^1]: Cf., for instance, Heck, Ludwig. _Heiter-ernste Lebensbeichte.
-Erinnerungen eines alten Tiergärtners_.
-Berlin: Deutscher Verlag, 1938: 373; Heck, Lutz. _Der deutsche Edelhirsch.
-Ein Lebensbild mit photographischen Naturaufnahmen aus der Wildbahn_.
+[^1]: Cf., for instance, Heck, Ludwig. _Heiter-ernste Lebensbeichte: Erinnerungen eines alten Tiergärtners_.
+Berlin: Deutscher Verlag, 1938: 373; Heck, Lutz. _Der deutsche Edelhirsch: Ein Lebensbild mit photographischen Naturaufnahmen aus der Wildbahn_.
 Berlin: Paul Parey, 1935.
 Direct quotes have been translated into English for clarity’s sake.

 [^2]: Curriculum Vitae Lutz Heck for the Reichsschrifttumskammer, Bundesarchiv Berlin (BArch), R 9361, V, 5953.

-[^3]: Heck, Lutz. _Waidwerk mit bunter Strecke.
-Jagd in heimischen Revieren_.
+[^3]: Heck, Lutz. _Waidwerk mit bunter Strecke: Jagd in heimischen Revieren_.
 Hamburg, Berlin: Parey, 1968: 67.

-[^4]: Cf. Maier-Wolthausen, Clemens. _Hauptstadt der Tiere.
-Die Geschichte des ältesten deutschen Zoos_.
-Ed. by Andreas Knieriem.
+[^4]: Cf. Maier-Wolthausen, Clemens. _Hauptstadt der Tiere: Die Geschichte des ältesten deutschen Zoos_.
+Andreas Knieriem (ed.).
 Berlin: Ch.
 Links Verlag, 2019: 111-113.

 [^5]: Cf. Lutz Heck. _Auf Urwild in Kanada_.
 Berlin: Paul Parey, 1937.
 Direct quotes have been translated into English for clarity’s sake.

-[^6]: Cf., for instance, Heck, Lutz. _Der deutsche Edelhirsch.
-Ein Lebensbild mit photographischen Naturaufnahmen aus der Wildbahn_.
+[^6]: Cf., for instance, Heck, Lutz. _Der deutsche Edelhirsch: Ein Lebensbild mit photographischen Naturaufnahmen aus der Wildbahn_.
 Berlin: Paul Parey, 1935.

 [^7]: _Jahrbuch der Fachschaft Deutsche Bracken_, 1935/36.